 Both his clinical and research work has been rewarded with numerous national and international prizes from The British Orthodontics Society, European Orthodontic Society, British Dental Association, The Craniofacial Society of Great Britain, The General Dental Council and The Society for the Study of Prosthetic Dentistry.
 He is an invited lecturer both nationally and internationally, appearing as a guest speaker at numerous conferences and has published widely in international journals.

 Both his role as a Consultant Orthodontist and his additional training in children’s dentistry have equipped him with the skills to provide the very highest standards of patient care, in a reassuring manner.
 His specialist clinical interests include providing care for patients with missing teeth and the management of adult patients with periodontal considerations.
-He has been in private practice within Essex for the past seven years and remains very committed to the region.
+He has been in private practice within Essex for the past seven years and remains very committed to the region for performing orthodontics in Essex.

 What is Orthodontics?